 Watch the video tutorial to see how fun they are to make.

-You can find the Old el Paso Soft Tortilla Taco Boats and Nestle La Lechera Dulce de Leche sauce from Amazon.
-I earn a commission for sales at no additional cost to you, so thanks for using the links below.
+You can find the Old el Paso Soft Tortilla Taco Boats and Nestle La Lechera Dulce de Leche sauce from Amazon (commission earned for sales).

 - 6-8 cups of vegetable oil